 Pharaoh Ants are becoming much more prevalent in particular in the South East of the country, London being the epicentre.
-They can be tricky insects to control often because of the property they inhabit, large blocks of flats with multiple occupancy.
+Getting rid of pharaoh ants can be tricky because of the property they inhabit, large blocks of flats with multiple occupancy.

 Controlling Pharaoh Ants means destroying the colony not just the ants you see on your work surfaces.
 To do this you need specialist products, off the shelf ant control products will be ineffective.

-Pharaoh Ants cease activity at night but start work again in the early morning , scouts will go out foraging for food.
-They use an elaborate trail system defined by different pheromones that others can follow.
+Pharaoh Ants cease activity at night but start work again (worker ants) in the early morning , scouts will go out foraging for food.

 Laying poison bait on an active trail will give quicker results so try and study the movement of the ants before deciding where to place your poison.